Anupam-Roy16/Employee-Database-Management-System-/README.md

 # Employee-Database-Management-System-
-This is my Software developement project1 (CSE 2100) in 3rd semester.
-Developed by java and sqlite database
+This software is  Developed by java and sqlite database.
+It can manage Employee database of an institution.
 # Demo: